 As we move towards a decade where companies that are social enterprises are likely to become the norm, corporate social responsibility will also likely become an expectation for all companies.
 This doesn’t just mean that companies will be required to invest in alleviating wider social issues – corporate social responsibility will also mean taking care of one’s own employees, and creating a work environment that supports wellbeing, longevity, and connectedness.

 SO WHAT?
-At Summit, we take these responsibilities seriously.
+At Summit Team Building, we take these responsibilities seriously.
 We’ve intentionally designed our corporate social responsibility programs, including Step Up!, Play It Forward, and Putting People First, to not only build relationships and connectedness between participants, but to lead to tangible ways of giving back to both local and global communities.

 We’re driven to deliver programs that help companies become socially responsible both within their organization, and within the larger society.
 Please connect with us to talk to us about how we can help your company turn these ideals into reality.